PKU-IMRE/VERI-Wild/README.md

 [7] Xin Jin, Cuiling Lan, Wenjun Zeng, Zhibo Chen: Uncertainty-Aware Multi-Shot Knowledge Distillation for Image-Based Object Re-Identification.
 In: AAAI 2020

+[8] Luo Hao and Gu Youzhi and et al:Bag of Tricks and a Strong Baseline for Deep Person Re-Identification.
+In CVPR workshop 2019.

-[8] Shen Fei, Zhu Jianqing and et al: Exploring Spatial Significance via Hybrid Pyramidal Graph Network for Vehicle Re-identification.
+[9] Shen Fei, Zhu Jianqing and et al: Exploring Spatial Significance via Hybrid Pyramidal Graph Network for Vehicle Re-identification.
 In arXiv preprint arXiv:2005.14684

-[9] Abhijit Suprem and Calton Pu: Looking GLAMORous: Vehicle Re-Id in Heterogeneous Cameras Networks with Global and Local Attention.
+[10] Abhijit Suprem and Calton Pu: Looking GLAMORous: Vehicle Re-Id in Heterogeneous Cameras Networks with Global and Local Attention.
 In arXiv preprint arXiv:2002.02256

-[10] Khorramshahi Pirazh, Peri Neehar, Chen Jun-cheng, Chellappa Rama: The Devil is in the Details: Self-Supervised Attention for Vehicle Re-Identification.
+[11] Khorramshahi Pirazh, Peri Neehar, Chen Jun-cheng, Chellappa Rama: The Devil is in the Details: Self-Supervised Attention for Vehicle Re-Identification.
 In ECCV 2020